Eigenvalues of Cayley graphs: Eigenvalues of Cayley graphs

 \subsection{Eigenvalues of vertex-transitive graphs}

-Vertex-transitive graphs can be considered as generalizations of Cayley graphs, and the computation of their eigenvalues can be reduced to that of Cayley graphs (see \cite{Lovasz75}).
-As such we review a few results about eigenvalues of vertex-transitive graphs in this section.
+Vertex-transitive graphs can be considered as generalizations of Cayley graphs.
+As such we review several results about eigenvalues of vertex-transitive graphs in this section.
+Since Cayley graphs are vertex-transitive, all these results apply to Cayley graphs.

-In \cite{Lovasz75}, Lov\'{a}sz proved that the determination of the spectrum of any vertex-transitive graph trivially reduces to that of a Cayley graph, and moreover he gave a formula for the spectrum in terms of irreducible characters of the underlying group.
-Using this method, he obtained the eigenvalues of circulant graphs and cubelike graphs, the latter being Cayley graphs on elementary abelian $2$-groups.
+In \cite{Lovasz75}, Lov\'{a}sz proved that the determination of the spectrum of any vertex-transitive graph can be easily reduced to that of a Cayley graph.
+In fact, for any $\Ga$-vertex-transitive graph $G$ of order $n$, the lexicographic product $G'$ of $G$ with the empty graph of order $s = |\Ga|/n$ admits $\Ga$ as a vertex-regular group of automorphisms.
+Thus $G'$ is a Cayley graph of $\Ga$ and so its eigenvalues can be determined using Corollary \ref{BabaiS2a}.
+On the other hand, one can see that $A(G')$ is the Kronecker product of $A(G)$ and the all-$1$ matrix of size $s \times s$, and hence the eigenvalues of $G'$ are $0$ (with multiplicity $(s-1)n$) and $s \lambda_1, \ldots, s \lambda_n$, where $\lambda_1, \ldots, \lambda_n$ are the eigenvalues of $G$.
+In other words, the eigenvalues of $G$ can be obtained from that of $G'$ by throwing away $(s-1)n$ $0$'s and dividing each of the rest by $s$.
+In this way one can obtain, as stated in \cite[Theorem]{Lovasz75}, the eigenvalues of $G$ using the irreducible characters of $\Ga$.

 In 1969, Petersdorf and Sachs \cite{PetersdorfS69} proved that for any vertex-transitive graph $G$ with degree $k$ and order $n$, if $n$ is odd then $k$ is the only simple eigenvalue of $G$, and if $n$ is even then any simple eigenvalue of $G$ is contained in the set $\{2i-k: 0 \le i \le k\}$.
 This result was strengthened by Sachs and Stiebitz \cite{SachsM82} in the follow way.